 Over the past five years, 100% of History of Art postgraduates were in work and/or further study six months after graduation.
 Many graduates enter occupations relating to gallery and museum curatorship, management and research; others pursue careers in academia.
 Employers that our graduates have gone on to work for include: Barber Institute of Fine Arts; Birmingham Museum and Art Gallery; Bodleian Library; National Portrait Gallery; Royal Birmingham Society of Artists; University of Birmingham; and Victoria and Albert Museum.

-Explore postgraduate study at Birmingham at one of our on-campus open days (Friday 13 November 2015 and Friday 4 March 2016).
+Explore postgraduate study at Birmingham at one of our on-campus open days.
 Register to attend at: If you can’t make it to one of our on-campus open days, our virtual open days run regularly throughout the year.
 For more information, please visit:

 The Department is located in the Barber Institute, which houses the Barber Institute gallery.
 This is an excellent and representative collection of post-medieval European art.
 It includes paintings, engravings and drawings by such artists as Rembrandt, Van Dyck, Veronese, Picasso, Magritte, as well as an important collection of nineteenth-century painting by artists such as Monet, Manet, Degas, Gauguin, Turner and Whistler.
 This is a valuable and convenient teaching collection which all members of staff use on a regular basis.